jan-bogaerts/mark/src/markdownCode.md

   - the cache tries to load this json file during construction of the instance.
 If the file doesn't exist, clearCache() is called to make certain that the cache is empty again.
 - When the result-cache-service is created, it:
   - initializes the 'is-dirty' flag to false
+  - initialize eventTarget `this.eventTarget = new EventTarget()`
   - registers the event handler 'handleKeyChanged' with the project service to monitor when the key of a fragment changes
-    - register using pseudo: `projectService.subscribe('fragment-deleted', handleKeyChanged)`
+    - register using pseudo: `projectService.eventTarget.addEventListener('fragment-deleted', handleKeyChanged)`
   - registers the event handler 'handleFragmentDeleted' with the project service to monitor when a fragment is deleted
-    - register using pseudo: `projectService.subscribe('key-changed', handleFragmentDeleted)`
+    - register using pseudo: `projectService.eventTarget.addEventListener('key-changed', handleFragmentDeleted)`
   - registers an event handler with the project service to monitor when text fragments have changed
-    - register using pseudo: `projectService.subscribe('fragment-out-of-date', handleTextFragmentChanged)`
+    - register using pseudo: `projectService.eventTarget.addEventListener('fragment-out-of-date', handleTextFragmentChanged)`
   - and registers the same event handler with each object that the parent transformer uses as input (provided in the constructor as a list of transformer services, each service has a field 'cache')
   - whenever the event handler is triggered (event param = fragment-key), the cache service checks in the secondary dictionary if there are any entries for that key.
 This allows the system to react to changes in single text-fragments, even though there were multiple input text-fragments (and so the keys in the primary dictionary are a concatenation of multiple titles).
     - for each entry in the list: